 Queen’s University is situated on the territory of the Haudenosaunee and Anishinaabek.
 Our community learns, explores, studies, and gathers on these lands while acknowledging that this land has a longer history, one that predates the establishment of the earliest European colonies, and one that continues to develop in collaboration with Indigenous peoples to this day.

 Queen’s University has seven Faculties and Schools:

-- Faculty of Arts and Science (includes 24 departments and 4 schools)
+- Faculty of Arts and Science (32 departments and schools)

 - Faculty of Education

-- Faculty of Engineering and Applied Science (includes 10 programs)
+- Faculty of Engineering and Applied Science (11 programs)

 - School of Graduate Studies (includes School of Urban and Regional Planning)

 - Faculty of Health Sciences (includes Schools of Medicine, Nursing, and Rehabilitation Therapy)